richardalberto/yiidhl/README.md

 # YiiDHL v1.0.0

 Yii extension for faster and easier DHL integration.
-Currently YiiDHL only supports DHL order tracking, but other
+Currently YiiDHL only supports DHL order tracking, but other features will be arriving soon.